Idealspain.com

 Spacer

-Palma, Mallorca
+Places in Spain - Palma, Mallorca

-Palma, on Mallorca is the capital of the Balearic Islands and is the economic and cultural hub of the island.
+Palma, in Mallorca is the capital of the Balearic Islands and is the economic and cultural hub of the island.
 Located on the south coast of Mallorca, it also forms an important holiday resort and commercial port.
 Palma offers the island's best choice of hotels, restaurants and widest choice of entertainment.

 Despite having become a modern, vibrant city, Palma has managed to retain its old town and its ancient culture and charm.
-Palma's airport handles millions of visitors each year and plays a major role in the Balearic's tourism industry.

 Some of Palma's best attractions are to be found near the port, including the Royal Palace, the Stock Exchange and the Castle of Bellver that has dominated the skyline since the 14th century, however, Palma's pride and joy has to be the Cathedral, one of the world's finest and largest Gothic structures.
 The old town of Palma fans out from the cathedral and is a maze of narrow streets, flanked by ancient mansions and hidden squares.